 The Wisconsin Nutrition Education Program is a USDA federally funded grant program.
 WNEP provides educational programming on diet quality, food safety, food security, and physical fitness to low-income youth and adults in Douglas County.
 WNEP works with community partners to promote nutrition education and physical activity in Douglas County.
-WNEP also participates in the Douglas County Nutrition Coalition and the Family Services Advisory Board, the Community Health Improvement Process (CHIP), Physical Activity, Adequate, Appropriate & Safe Food & Nutrition Subcommittee and the Antipoverty Coalition.
+WNEP also participates in the Healthier Douglas County Coalition, the Family Services Advisory Board, the Community Health Improvement Process (CHIP), Physical Activity, Adequate, Appropriate & Safe Food & Nutrition Subcommittee and the Antipoverty Coalition.

-The Douglas County Nutrition Education youth programs include lessons about the MyPyramid, food safety, and ways to increase physical activity.
-Douglas County WNEP does programs in classrooms at Cooper, Great Lakes, Northern Lights, Lake Superior, and Solon Springs Elementary Schools, Superior Middle School and the School District of Superior Family Resource Center’s Teen Parenting Program.
+The Nutrition Education youth programs include lessons on MyPlate, food safety, and ways to increase physical activity.
+WNEP provides nutrition education & promotes active lifestyles in classrooms at Cooper, Great Lakes, Northern Lights, Lake Superior, and Solon Springs Elementary Schools, Superior Middle School and the School District of Superior Family Resource Center’s Teen Parenting Program.

 ADULT AND FAMILY EDUCATION

 WNEP works with community agencies by providing nutrition education to promote planning and shopping for healthy meals, managing resources on a limited income and promoting physical activity.

 - Cooking and nutrition classes are held at the Northwest Community Service Agency, School District of Superior Elementary Schools, Faith United Methodist Church (TLC), transitional housing programs, Bartley Manor Woodland Way, Superior Housing Authority premises and the Salvation Army.

 - Nutrition and Physical activity topics are taught at the Family Resource Center, Senior Connections, and Faith United Methodist Church and NWCSA Food Pantry.

 - The Douglas County Senior meal sites receive information on nutrition, eating healthy, food safety and physical activity topics.
 A bimonthly senior newsletter is available to seniors visiting meal sites and to seniors receiving home-delivered meals.